 Hannah is a licensed clinical social worker who practices as a psychotherapist at Omaha Integrative Care in Omaha, Nebraska.
-She works with individuals, couples and groups and specializes in grief and loss with a focus in pregnancy loss, infertility, illness and cancer.
+She works with individuals, couples, and groups and specializes in grief and loss with a focus on pregnancy loss, infertility, illness, and cancer.
 She is a certified group psychotherapist through the American Group Psychotherapy Association and is a member of the American Society for Reproductive Medicine.

 This post is about the rarely-discussed yet commonly-experienced occurrence of pregnancy loss.
 Because there’s so much to cover, it will be a two-parter.

 Let’s start with some definitions.
 Pregnancy loss is a broad term that refers to the unexpected loss of an unborn baby.
 Generally, losses that occur in the first 20 weeks of pregnancy are labeled as miscarriages and those that occur after 20 weeks are called stillbirths.

 As a psychotherapist, a good chunk of my practice is devoted to working with people who are grieving and have experienced the scary, difficult, and often-invisible hardships of illness, infertility, high-risk pregnancy, pregnancy loss, and infant death.

 I am also personally connected to this issue, having experienced pregnancy loss twice.
 I am a mom who had two miscarriages between the births of my living children.